janetjoywilson/janetjoywilson.github.io/_posts/2016-09-02-Can-you-Canoe.md

 ## naturally yours

 Each morning I woke as the sun was rising which was approximately 6 o'clock.
 I greeted the morning alone.
-I would wade into the lake for a refreshing (chilly) welcome and dry off while practising yoga and stretched slowly from the night in the tent.
+I would wade into the lake for a refreshing (chilly) welcome and dry off while practicing yoga and stretched slowly from the night in the tent.

-I watched the sky and it's reflection in the lake change second by second because I was watching and I noticed.
+I watched the sky and its reflection in the lake change second by second because I was watching and I noticed.
 In the city it's challenging to slow down and take notice of the weather let alone the subtle changes in a breeze.

-I was reminded of my time practising [Vipassana Meditation](http://www.torana.dhamma.org/) and the lesson I learned and repeat to myself is that the only constant is change.
+I was reminded of my time practicing [Vipassana Meditation](http://www.torana.dhamma.org/) and the lessons I learned.
+One that I repeat to myself is that the only constant is change.
 Vipassana is one of India's oldest techniques of meditation, first taught 2,500 years ago.
 It's a practical method of self-awareness that allows one to face the tensions and problems of daily life in a calm and balanced way.
 Being in the wilderness truly allows you time for self-awareness.

 ![Tarp Picture]({{ site.url }}/images/blog/tarp.jpg)